breezyreeds/kangxi-strokecount/README.md

 # kangxi-strokecount

-A stroke count lookup table according to Kangxi Zidian (康熙字典) radical rules.
+A stroke count lookup table according to Kangxi radicals stroke order.

 Includes all han characters in Kangxi Zidian that are encoded in Unicode 9.0.0, with 63696 characters in total.